Upstate LacrosseSupport Paula

 Upstate Lacrosse Director, Girl’s Lacrosse

-Paula Mitchell is excited to be joining FCA staff as the Area Representative for Girls Lacrosse.
+Paula Mitchell joined FCA staff as an Area Representative for Girls Lacrosse.
+She is now the Girl’s Lacrosse Director.
 Her relationship with FCA began when her son Joshua began playing for FCA’s 2022 Navy team two years ago.
 “I am blessed to be able to share my passion for lacrosse and serve God in a unique ministry like FCA where you are able to share the love of Christ through sports.
 Each player serves a unique role on a team; each coach serves a specific purpose on a team.
 It is my passion as a coach to work on combining talents, creating an atmosphere of growth, and building excitement and fun for the game,” she said.

 Mitchell’s inspiration to serve in this role came from the book of Esther: “This is a favorite book of mine because it shows how God used one ordinary person to do extraordinary things for His Glory.
 It is a blessing to realize that we are called to serve Him in ‘such a time as this” (Esther 3:14).